 - when you are getting asked to create one, confirm it

 Kontakt automatically creates a “Resources” folder and a “nkr” file.
 Both have the same purpose: they both contain all resources for your instrument like graphics, impulse responses or scripts.
 However you can only access the Resources folder and each time you click on the create button again, Kontakt will transfer (and “encrypt”) your resources into the “.nkr” file.
-Assuming that you have put in all your files correctly into the “Resources” folder and didn’t forget the text file:
+Assuming that you have put in all your files correctly into the “Resources” folder and for pictures you also need to add a little text file for each picture (see below):

 - you have to store all graphics or images into Resources\pictures\